akscf/mod_openai_tts/README.md

 <p>
-  Provides OpenAI TTS service for the Freeswitch
+  Provides the ability to use OpenAI TTS service in the Freeswitch. <br>
 </p>

 ### Usage example